-Although the teething age can vary, there are some teething signs that you can watch out for.
+Although the teething age can vary, there are some teething symptoms and signs that you can watch out for.
 These include:

 While some people report their baby suffering from a raised temperature while teething, teething and fever do not necessarily go together.
 In fact, research by the American Academy of Pediatrics found that, while a slight rise in body temperature is normal for a teething baby, a true fever (of over 38℃ or 100.4℉) is not.

 If your baby has a fever, or other teething symptoms such as diarrhea, lack of appetite, lethargy or vomiting, seek medical advice from your doctor as soon as possible.

 The following list shows the most typical order of tooth eruption in babies and children, although you shouldn’t be concerned if your baby’s teeth come through in a different order.
 If a tooth seems to be showing no signs of coming through as expected, however, your baby’s dentist can advise.